Skip to content

 Wrong hostVerify SMTP server address

-Blocked portTry alternative port (2525)
+Blocked portTry alternative port (2525 instead of 587)

 FirewallAllow outbound SMTP traffic